 Your baby should be taking either breast milk or formula.
-Feedings should be on demand, about every 2 to 3 hours.
+Feedings should be on demand, about every 2 to 3 hours or more frequently if cluster feeding.
 If you are breast feeding, it usually takes about 3-5 days for your milk to come in.
 Unless advised otherwise by your doctor, you may allow your baby to sleep 4 hours at night and not awaken her for a feeding.
 Vitamin D is the one nutrient that is lacking in breast milk, so we recommend a vitamin D supplement for all breastfed babies.
 You can easily find D-Vi-Sol or Tri-Vi-Sol at pharmacies (1 dropper daily).
 Another option is D-Drops (the dose is just 1 drop per day, which can be given to the baby by placing the drop on the mother's nipple right before feeding).
-If you are using formula, a standard cow's milk-based formula with iron is usually sufficient once she is taking ~32 oz of formula per day.
+If you are using formula, a standard cow's milk-based formula with iron usually provides sufficient Vitamin D once they are taking ~32 oz of formula per day.